alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 For security reasons, you must (re-)set your password before you can log in:

-1. Open a private browser session (‘incognito mode’) on your laptop – this will avoid picking up any existing Azure / Microsoft accounts you have
+1. Open a private browser session ('incognito mode') on your laptop – this will avoid picking up any existing Azure / Microsoft accounts you have.
 2. Paste the following URL into the private browser address bar - https://aka.ms/ssprsetup
-3. At the login prompt enter your username username@turingsafehaven.ac.uk and confirm/proceed
+3. At the login prompt enter your username `username@turingsafehaven.ac.uk` and confirm/proceed.
+  (Remember that your username will be in the format `firstname.lastname`.)
 4. There will then be a password prompt.
-  And as you haven’t set a password yet - click "Forgotten password"
+  The first time you log-in **you haven’t set a password yet** so click "Forgotten password"
-5. Complete the requested information (captcha and the phone number you provided on registration)
+5. Complete the requested information (captcha and the phone number you provided on registration).
-6. Reset your password by following the instructions
+6. Reset your password by following the instructions.

 #### Configure the MFA